 What in the world is “Forest Therapy”?
 Forest Therapy is the practice of learning to connect with Nature in a deep way and feeling better for it.
 It assumes that Nature itself is the “therapist.”
 (This is also called “Nature Therapy,” “Forest Bathing,” and “Nature Immersion”)

-Why does everyone need Forest Therapy?
+Why does everyone need Nature Immersion?
 This practice combines the well-researched benefits of mindfulness with the evidence-based benefits of spending time in Nature.
 (Click HERE to go straight to resources based on the research behind these practices.)
 All of us feel better with these positive effects.

 - Boosts immune function